wbamberg/idl-reference/docs/nsIZipWriter.md

 on the queue then the channel will be opened asynchronously, otherwise
 the channel must support being opened synchronously.

-@param aZipEntry the path of the file entry
-@param aModTime the modification time of the entry in microseconds
-@param aCompression the compression level, 0 is no compression, 9 is best
-@param aChannel the channel to get the data from
-@param aQueue adds the operation to the background queue.
-Will be
-       performed when processQueue is called.

 @throws NS_ERROR_NOT_INITIALIZED if no zip file has been opened
 @throws NS_ERROR_FILE_ALREADY_EXISTS if the path already exists in the zip